BCCDA Board Members

 Lori brings enthusiasm, energy, and a passion for career development to her position as Team Leader of Placement Services with the North Shore Multicultural Society Work BC Employment Program, as well as to her role as a BCCDA Board Director.

-A firm believer in education and appropriate credentials, Lori holds a B.A. and has CDP Essentials and Global Career Development Facilitator (GCDF) certificates.
-Her CCDP designation is in process.
+A firm believer in education, ongoing learning and appropriate credentials, Lori holds a B.A., has CDP Essentials and Global Career Development Facilitator (GCDF) certificates, and CCDP designation.

-Lori has volunteered with numerous non-profit organizations, and has served on civic committees and working groups with the District of West Vancouver, including current work on the Community Grants Committee and six years as Co-chair of the Community Awards civic recognition program.
+Lori has volunteered with numerous non-profit organizations, and has served on civic committees and working groups with the District of West Vancouver, including six years as Co-chair of the Community Awards civic recognition program and current work on the Community Grants Committee.

 Mike Jones, Secretary